 speaker

 CFO

-Yeah I can add to that.
-I mean firstly we have low electricity prices which benefit when we are almost self-sufficient but the benefits would then contain the board while low electricity prices gets worse on pulp and our energy division.
-So we have low electricity prices we also have higher income from our byproducts and we also had during the quarter strong results from our foreign supply business.
+Yeah, I can add to that.
+I mean, firstly, we have low electricity prices, which benefit when we were almost self-sufficient, but the benefits would then contain the board while low electricity prices gets worse on pulp and our energy divisions.
+We have low electricity prices.
+We also have higher income from our byproducts.
+And we also had during the quarter strong results from our foreign supply business.
+Many thanks.

 speaker

-Thanks.
-We will take our next question from Johannes from DNB Markets.
-Your line is open please go ahead.
+We will take our next question from Johannes Grunselius from D&B Markets.
+Your line is open.
+Please go ahead.

 speaker

-Yes hi everyone it's Johannes here.
+Yes.
+Hi, everyone.
+It's Johannes Grunselius here.
 I have two questions.
-My first question is on your self-help your investments into the refinery Gothenburg the big investment in Opola.
-Could you help us a little bit in indicating what kind of earnings tailwind we can expect for next year on the back of those investments.
+My first question is on your self-help, your investments into the refinery in Gothenburg, the big investment in Opola.
+Could you help us a little bit in indicating what kind of earnings tailwind we can expect for next year on the back of those investments?
 That's my first question.

+speaker